Blosc/blogsite/pages/btune.md

 The Blosc project has benefited significantly from NumFOCUS [Small Development Grant Program](https://numfocus.org/programs/small-development-grants), and they have been instrumental in helping us to channel donations.
 When you pay Btune fees by donating to the Blosc project via NumFOCUS, 15% of the amount goes to them as a fee.
 We believe this fee is fair and helps repay NumFOCUS for the services, support, and love they have shown us over the years.
 Your donation will not only strengthen the Blosc project, but also many other open-source projects.

-If you or your organization encounter issues donating via NumFOCUS, the Blosc development team can also produce invoices directly.
+If you (or your organization) have issues donating via NumFOCUS, the Blosc development team can also produce invoices directly.

 ## Practical Example